BenGitsCode/today-i-learned/life/laurpaik-about-me.md

     -   Adjusting my clothes
 -   I complain for the sake of complaining.
 If I don't get to complain every now and then, I actually end up having a harder time when something real comes up. #debbieDowner amiright
 -   I say `like` way too much.
+-   If I'm at a meetup with too many GA people I tend to join the clump.
+Need to be better about this because I actually need a network.

 ## Other
 -   I think my athletic endurance _might_ be better when I'm listening to classical music. **Look into this later.**